suraj480/OOPS_JAVA/ReadMe.md

 # most important concept interface
 ## helps to take properties of two different class in our desired class and this is known as multiple inheritence
 ### interface implement (not extends) in interface u can not create non-abstract function and it can not have constructors
+### An interface in Java is a blueprint of a class.
+It has static constants and abstract methods.
+The interface in Java is a mechanism to achieve abstraction.
+There can be only abstract methods in the Java interface, not method body.
+It is used to achieve abstraction and multiple inheritance in Java.